lvlcn-t/loggerhead/README.md

 ### Basic Usage

-To start using Loggerhead, you can create a logger instance with default settings or customize it using the `logger.Opts` struct.
+To start using Loggerhead, you can create a logger instance with default settings or customize it using the `logger.Options` struct.
 Loggerhead provides functions for both general and named loggers, allowing for easy differentiation between log sources.

 ```go
 package main